FreeCAD/FreeCAD-documentation/wiki/VRML_Preparation_for_Robot_Simulation.md

 }}

-{{VeryImportantMessage|The FreeCAD Robot Workbench is unmaintained.
-Please mention on the FreeCAD forum if you have an interest in maintaining this workbench.}}
+**The FreeCAD Robot Workbench is unmaintained.
+Please mention on the FreeCAD forum if you have an interest in maintaining this workbench.**

 ## Overview